mustafapir/orthoVar/README.md

     specified in `species` argument.
 Default is `NA`, which downloads files from NCBI.

+-   `annot`: Annotation source.
+Either `ncbi` or `ensembl`.

 -   `customOrt`: A data frame consisting of gene orthology data for given species.
 Default is `NA`, which takes data from
     AllianceGenome: [Alliance of Genome Resources
     (alliancegenome.org)](https://www.alliancegenome.org/).
-Custom data
+This can either
-    should be in the same format as the data provided below, including column names:
+    be `ensembl` or custom data, which should be in the same format as the data provided below, including column names:

 | Gene1Symbol | Gene1SpeciesName | Gene2Symbol | Gene2SpeciesName         |
 |:------------|:-----------------|:------------|:-------------------------|